The Savvy Director >> Weekly insights delivered to your inbox on Sunday mornings. Click here

 Meetings: Meetings with key people, starting with the board chair and the CEO, are an important component.
 Additional meetings with the executive team, key senior management, and other board directors help new directors get a handle on boardroom dynamics, board culture, and individual board member perspectives.

-Virtual one-on-ones: This is an interesting new approach that has arisen during the pandemic – video chats between current directors and new ones.
+Virtual one-on-ones: This is an interesting new approach that arose during the pandemic – video chats between current directors and new ones.
 The fact that they take place against the backdrop of people’s homes seems to add a personal touch and lessens some of the awkwardness that happens when a new director gets in front of the board for the first time.

 Mentoring: New directors find value in being assigned a more experienced director mentor to provide coaching and feedback and offer insights on board culture and dynamics.